chharvey/counterpoint/docs/spec/notation.md

 ### Lexical Errors (11xx)
-A lexical error is raised when the Solid source text fails to produce a token per the [lexical grammar](#the-lexical-grammar) rules.
+A lexical error is raised when the Counterpoint source text fails to produce a token per the [lexical grammar](#the-lexical-grammar) rules.

 1100.
 A general lexical error not covered by one of the following cases.